16 LA Restaurants We’re Pretty Sure Are Haunted guide image

 With a plotline that features poisonous apples, talking mirrors, and a disheveled cabin filled with seven sexless men, Snow White is easily the scariest movie in the Disney vault.
 If you’re in the mood for something similar, head immediately to Tam O’Shanter.
 The classic Scottish-themed steakhouse in Atwater Village might not possess those exact elements, but it does boast aggressive Tudor-style architecture that, at least for a few hours, will make you believe you’re stuck in an enchanted forest.
 Open since 1922, it’s one of LA’s oldest restaurants and counted Walt Disney himself as a regular, so watch your back—and the mirrors.

-Walking into this nautical-themed dive bar in Ktown is a feast for the senses.
-The place feels like stepping into steerage of a fishing barge that got lost at sea in the ’40s and has been floating around ever since.
+Walking into this nautical-themed dive bar in Ktown feels like stepping onto a fishing barge that got lost at sea in the ’40s and has been floating around ever since.
 There are musty leather booths, “Careless Whisper” quietly playing over the intercom, and scattered tables filled with solo diners eating steak and sipping well tequila from a shot glass.
-There’s an above-average chance every single person inside here is an apparition, but you’ll never really know for sure because it’s so damn dark you can’t see more than two feet in front of you.
+We have reason to believe every single person inside here is an apparition, but you’ll never know for sure because it’s so damn dark that you can't see two feet in front of you.
 Once you do find a table though, be sure to order some fried calamari, a baseball steak, and one of our favorite shrimp cocktails in town.

 LA Guide